 #5.
 What a blessing you were to my family last week!
 The kids liked every meal that you provided and that you visited with them.
 They told me all the stories that you shared with them when I came home from the hospital.
 The flowers are also on display now in our kitchen.
 The spring arrangement was beautiful.

 #1.
 Thank you for coming to visit me when I was in the hospital.
 I was surprised and grateful to have someone to talk with.
-The flowers were pretty to look at and smelled great, too (much better than the hospital room smell!).
+The flowers were pretty and smelled great, too (much better than the hospital room smell!).

 #3.
 Thank you for visiting me while I was recovering from being sick.
 The homemade chicken noodle soup was delicious and helped me to stay hydrated.
 I enjoyed hearing the latest about your kids and grandkids.
 You have a lovely family.
 Let’s plan a lunch soon, now that I’m feeling better!

 #4.
-You are a wonderful person for visiting me while I was recovering from surgery.
+You are excellent for visiting me while I was recovering from surgery.
 Thank you for keeping me company for a few hours last weekend.
 And I appreciate that you brought my favorite Chinese meal.
 It was a nice treat!